Pictures/Journal - page 31

 BRIEF HISTORY:

-1878 French attempt to build the Panama Canal but abandon it due to fatal malaria, yellow fever and bankruptcy
+1878 French attempt to build the Panama Canal; later abandon it due to fatal malaria, yellow fever and bankruptcy

 1903 Panama declares independence from Colombia; U.S. supports this move